Showing posts with label Vintage Paperbacks. Show all posts

 I thought my days of reading plantation porn were behind me.
 I had waded into the slaveploitation cesspool in the latter half of the aughts, first with Kyle Onstott’s Mandingo, then its early sequels, Drum and Master of Falconhurst.
 I was drawn to their lurid content, the books being in questionable taste only increasing my fascination.
 I was offended by the subject matter, sure, but then I should be.
 Slavery is offensive.
 I take greater issue Gone with the Wind, which is, to quote director and What Went Wrong co-host Chris Winterbauer, “Civil War fan fiction.”
 At least plantation porn doesn’t try to romanticize the antebellum South.

 It was when I sampled some slaveploitation lit outside of the Falconhurst series that I began reconsidering my interest in the genre.
 Richard Tresillian’s The Bondmaster (“Harder than Mandingo!
-Louder than Drum!”) was OK, even if it’s basically a retelling of Mandingo, re-locating the story from the American South to sugar plantations of the Caribbean, but its implying that slavery wasn’t that bad so long as the slaves knew their place (a.k.a. the DeSantis narrative) did not sit well with me.
+Louder than Drum!”) was OK, even if it’s basically a retelling of Mandingo, re-locating the story from the American South to sugar plantations in the Caribbean, but novel’s implication that slavery wasn’t that bad so long as the slaves knew their place (a.k.a. the DeSantis narrative) did not sit well with me.
 Worse was Dragonard, a book I learned about through The Colbert Report, of all places.
-By virtue of focusing his novel on its repugnant title character, who aspires to be a slave master, author Rupert Gilchrist downplays the plight of the slaves.
+By virtue of focusing his novel on its repugnant main character, who aspires to be a slave master, author Rupert Gilchrist downplays the plight of the slaves.
 I also got the distinct impression while reading it that Gilchrist relished every N-word he typed.
 When I came to the end of Dragonard, I came to the end of my exploration of planation porn.

 But then I learned “Ashley Carter” was yet another one of Harry Whittington’s pseudonyms.
 Whittington had been signed to continue writing the Falconhurst series in the early 1970s after the death of Lance Horner, who’d been writing the series after originator Onstott’s 1966 death.
 This accounts why some “Ashley Carter” books from this period include the credit “A Lance Horner Novel,” though Master of Blackoaks has nothing to do with the Falconhurst series.